wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 ## Settings customization

-Wallarm API Security modules are updated to version 4.4.
+Wallarm modules are updated to version 4.4.
 Previous filtering node settings will be applied to the new version automatically.
 To make additional settings, use the [available directives](../admin-en/configure-parameters-en.md).

 --8<-- "../include/waf/installation/common-customization-options-nginx-4.4.md"